Gardening Answers Knowledgebase

 Another issue is that the metal containers will probably heat up quickly, meaning that your plants might need more attentive watering.

 "Cadmium is a contaminant of many manufactured products containing zinc.
-Any zinc plating or galvanizing operations and galvanized metal containers sometimes used in horticulture and gardening operations are potential sources of cadmium.
-Zinc is also used in the vulcanization process in tire manufacturing.
-As tires wear, they give off minute, dust-like rubber particles containing cadmium that easily disperse and accumulate in soils and on plants."
+Any zinc plating or galvanizing operations and galvanized metal containers sometimes used in horticulture and gardening operations are potential sources of cadmium."

 I certainly don't think you want to grow vegetables in a cadmium-laced container.
 In situations where there is any doubt about safety, I would recommend growing ornamental plants in the tubs, and growing edibles in untreated wood or clay pots.